 David has been a honey bee fan since childhood, part of the club for a decade, and tending bees long enough to help others get a good start with our amazing insect friends.
 Always willing to help find answers in the lifelong learning curve of tending honey bees.

 I’ve been keeping bees since 2004.
 I started with 2 hives and now keep around a dozen in any given year.
 I use the marvelous things my bees make to create soaps, balms, and lotions for my business, Avital’s Apiaries.

-I’m entering my second year of beekeeping.
+I’m entering my fifth year of beekeeping.
 I’ve had great joy managing my hives, and have learned most of what I know from my FLBC mentor and the club members who are always willing to share their expertise.
 When not tending the bees, I am a classical violist who tries hard not to get stung on the hand before a concert.

 I’ve kept 1-4 hives on and off since 2010.
 I’m also working on my doctorate at Cornell, trying to understand how honey bee health is framed and addressed by beekeepers and scientists.
 I love learning and watching other people learn: getting over a fear of stings, learning to recognize problems, disagreeing over how to do different things- each finding our own approach to keeping bees.